 - You find that you are getting angry or impatient quicker than expected.

 - You get sick a lot.
-Sinus infections and bronchitis are my red flags.
+Sinus infections and bronchitis are red flags.

 Bouncing back from burnout can involve rest, taking a vacation, and, most of all, sleep.
 But also self-care.